Skip to main content

 full-house

-Door-to-door solicitation from roofers refers to the practice of roofing contractors or companies sending their representatives or salespeople to go from house to house, knocking on doors, and offering their roofing services directly to homeowners.
-These representatives typically carry promotional materials, such as brochures, flyers, or business cards, and may engage in face-to-face conversations with homeowners to pitch their roofing services.
+The roofing contractors typically carry promotional materials, such as brochures, flyers, or business cards, and may engage in face-to-face conversations with homeowners to pitch their roofing services.

 The purpose of door-to-door solicitation is to generate leads and potentially secure new roofing projects.
 Roofing companies often use this approach to: